camilabandeira/BookView/README.md

   - Provides easy access to **Home**, **My Reviews**, **Reviews**, and **About** sections.
   - Includes a **Write a Review** button and a **Logout** button for managing account access.

-- **Footer**:
-This page helps users manage their posted reviews and provides options for creating new reviews or editing/deleting existing ones.

 ---

 ### Login Page